Could Agri-PV Be Africa’s Next Big Solar Market Trend?

 “Until recently, Sun Exchange has focused on schools and small business projects,” said the platform’s founder, Abe Cambridge, in an email.
 “But in the last quarter alone, we’ve hosted crowd sales for two agribusinesses, with more in the pipeline.”

-Solar is fast becoming an important tool for reducing the operational costs of African farms, he said.
+Solar is rapidly becoming an important tool for reducing the operational costs of African farms, he said.
 “Many farm activities take place during the day, when solar power is readily available,” he commented.

 “Having a solar system perfectly aligns with the operational nature of farms, significantly reducing power requirements.
-Many farms have cold stores and these tend to require the most energy during the day or when it is hot, which also happens to be when solar generation is at its highest.”
+Many farms have cold stores, and these tend to require the most energy during the day or when it is hot, which also happens to be when solar generation is at its highest.”

 New funding models to unlock fallow capacity

-Moyo said Sun Exchange’s funding model had been key in enabling Nhimbe to move to solar.
+Moyo said Sun Exchange’s funding model was a decisive factor in enabling Nhimbe's move to solar.
 The benefit of the concept is that the upfront costs of purchase and installation are borne by Sun Exchange investors, who then profit from electricity payments made by the customer.

-“This allows farms and agribusinesses to go solar with no equipment, installation, insurance or ongoing operational costs,” said Cambridge, and “results in an immediate energy cost reduction of at least 20 percent, and average savings of over 40 percent over the full 20-year lease term.”
+“This allows farms and agribusinesses to go solar with no equipment, installation, insurance or ongoing operational costs,” said Cambridge, resulting "in an immediate energy-cost reduction of at least 20 percent and average savings of over 40 percent over the full 20-year lease term.”

-Other procurement options are available, of course.
-SAPVIA’s Spencer said the most common model was to purchase a solar system outright, with a payback of between three and five years.
+Other procurement options are available as well.
+Spencer with the South African Photovoltaic Industry Association said the most common model is to purchase a solar system outright, which yields a payback period of between three and five years.

-Another model that may be viable for agricultural PV in South Africa is the Property Assessed Clean Energy scheme, which allows asset owners to finance the upfront cost of energy and then pay the costs back over time through a voluntary assessment and with debt tied to property.
+Another model that may be viable for agricultural PV in South Africa is the property-assessed clean energy scheme, which allows asset owners to finance the upfront cost of energy and then pay the costs back over time through a voluntary assessment and with debt tied to property.

-Mixing solar with crops vs. rooftop, greenfield alternatives
+Mixing solar with crops vs. rooftop and greenfield alternatives

 Access to finance will be likely to further increase agri-PV’s momentum in Africa.
-But it remains to be seen whether the alleged benefits of pairing PV with farming can be replicated in other parts of the world — particularly where solar panels are sited directly on farmland.
+But it remains to be seen whether the purported benefits of pairing PV with farming can be replicated in other parts of the world — particularly when solar panels are sited directly on farmland.

 One BloombergNEF study in China, where several gigawatts of PV are co-located with agriculture, found the main reason for the pairing was limited land availability in regions with strong electricity demand and grid resources.
 The situation wasn’t optimal for farming or for PV, the study found.